Trousdale Estates

-Trousdale Estates is a neighborhood of Beverly Hills, California, located in the foothills of the Santa Monica mountains.
+Trousdale Estates is a neighborhood of Beverly Hills, California, located in the foothills of the Santa Monica Mountains.
 It was developed in the 1950s and 1960s and is named after Paul Trousdale, a real estate developer.

 As of September 2019, the average sale price of a home in Trousdale Estates was over $11 million.
+According to Bloomberg L.P. it is one of the 12 most expensive neighborhoods in the USA.

 History

+Trousdale Estates was built on the grounds the Doheny Estate, home to Greystone Mansion, a 1928 gift from Los Angeles oil magnate Edward L. Doheny to his son Edward L. Doheny, Jr., and family.

+In 1954, Paul Trousdale purchased the estate from Doheny, Jr.’s widow, Mrs. Lucy Smith Doheny Battson.
+The mansion was acquired by industrialist Henry Crown, who later sought to demolish it and subdivide the property; this was forestalled by its purchase by the city of Los Angeles in 1965.
+Today it is a public park and listed as a United States Historical Site.

-The grounds originally belonged to Mrs. Lucy Smith Doheny Battson, wife of Edward L. Doheny, Jr. (1893–1929), son of oil tycoon Edward L. Doheny (1856–1935); were known as the Doheny Ranch or the Doheny Estate; and included the Greystone Mansion, which is now a United States Historical Site.
-In 1954, Paul Trousdale (1915–1990) purchased the grounds, while the mansion was purchased by industrialist Henry Crown (1896–1990).
-Shortly after, Trousdale convinced the Beverly Hills City Council to add the neighborhood to the city, which they accepted, and he renamed it the Trousdale Estates.
+Shortly after purchasing the estate, sometimes known as the Doheny Ranch, Trousdale convinced the Beverly Hills City Council to add his planned neighborhood to the city, which it accepted, and he renamed Trousdale Estates.

-Trousdale first built 532 original lots, all subject to strict regulations devised by the Architectural Committee, including how high roofs could be.
+Trousdale subdivided the property into 532 lots, all subject to strict regulations devised by the Architectural Committee, including how high roofs could be.
 Early houses were designed by renowned architects Wallace Neff (1895–1982), Paul R. Williams (1894–1980), A. Quincy Jones (1913–1979), Frank Lloyd Wright (1867–1959) and Harold Levitt (1922–2003).
 Allen Siple (1900–1973) acted as the supervising architect.